YinHK-gameDev/unity-learn/art & graphics/sky/README.md

 ### Sky and render pipelines
 The sky solutions you can use depend on which render pipeline your Project uses.

+A sky is a **type of background that a Camera draws before it renders a frame**.

+The sky itself **can contain anything, such as clouds, mountains, buildings, and other unreachable objects**, to create the illusion of distant three-dimensional surroundings.
+Unity can also **use a sky to generate realistic ambient lighting** in your Scene.

 | Render pipeline | Sky Solution |
 | --- | --- |